TheMTank/RL-code-resources/README.md

 There really aren't many truly popular RL "frameworks" (i.e. the equivalent of DL frameworks but for RL) and there isn't even agreed upon formal design patterns/workflows that are common across all RL algorithm implementations.
 Also, the distinction between framework and "collection of algorithms" is hard to specify sometimes.
-Therefore, the below list is mix within this continuum as well as some RL courses.
+Therefore, the below list is a mix within this continuum as well as some RL courses.

 #### PyTorch